Costs of the WFI Fellowship

-Nearly all of the Fellowship Fee goes towards paying your monthly stipend.
-Fellows receive a monthly salary of approximately $1,600 USD pre-tax.
-The salary is generally sufficient to cover rent for shared housing, utilities, phone, and food on an average budget.
+The Fellowship Fee goes towards paying your monthly stipend and full program operations.
+Fellows receive a monthly salary of approximately $1,800 USD pre-tax (this is only an estimate and is different for everyone based on taxes).
+The salary is generally sufficient to cover rent for shared housing, cell phone, and food on an average budget.
 Individual lifestyle differences may result in higher or lower costs.
-You will also receive a public transportation pass for the Portland metro area.
+You will also receive a public transportation 6-month pass for the Portland metro area.
 You can read more about this in our WFI Fellowship Program Basics document.

-You must have a social security number to receive your monthly stipend.
-You can apply for a number upon arrival in the US, but it may take anywhere from 2-8 weeks before your number is sent to you.
-Please bring enough funds to cover at least your first months’ living costs until you can be put on payroll to receive your stipend.
+You must have a Social Security Number to receive your monthly stipend.
+You can apply for a number upon arrival in the US, but it may take anywhere from 2-4 weeks before your number is sent to you.
+Please bring enough funds to cover your first months’ living costs until you can start receiving your fellowship stipend.

 J-1 Visa Exchange Visitor Program Fees